839: DCO application news

 The Rail Central rail freight project is having a bit of a torrid time, having previously applied for a nine-month delay to its preliminary meeting, it has now applied for a further year’s delay to it.
 The lead inspector has written a letter which, in the typical style of the Planning Inspectorate, strongly hints that the application should be withdrawn without actually saying so.
 The issue appears to be the adequacy of transport assessments and mitigation.

 On the A585 Windy Harbour project, the inspector has decided not to accept a proposal to change the application to include additional land because although the promoter got the consent of the landowners, it did not get the consent of other parties with an interest in the land.
 The letter can be found here.
 Something for all of us to note.

-Highways England successfully defended a judicial review challenge to its preferred corridor announcement for the Oxford to Cambridge Expressway, launched by a local wildlife trust (or strictly speaking the Secretary of State for Transport successfully defended his decision to accept Highways England’s recommendation).
+National Highways successfully defended a judicial review challenge to its preferred corridor announcement for the Oxford to Cambridge Expressway, launched by a local wildlife trust (or strictly speaking the Secretary of State for Transport successfully defended his decision to accept National Highways’s recommendation).
 The challenge was on the grounds of ‘it should have had a strategic environmental assessment’ – but it is a project to which environmental impact assessment will apply, not a plan that would need SEA, and it was not ‘required’ anyway; and also ‘it should have had a habitats regulations assessment’, but that was also for the application stage.
 The judgment can be found here.